 A Call to Godliness

-- Ephesus - Remember and repent!
+- Ephesus - Destroyed from within.
+Remember and repent!
 What forgetful creatures we are.
 The communion of believers, whether celebrated weekly, monthly or annually, is a testimony to our forgetfulness; how could any of us forget our Lord's unfathomable act of love upon the cruel cross?
 Yet we do and Jesus knew we would.
 When we are admonished by the Word or godly preaching, it is a great sign that it is not too late to change our direction in our service to our God.
 Hard Words - The outcome of turning a deaf ear to His charge is to lose our usefulness to our Lord.
-One's heart could be so cold that they care not and would finish out this life on earth as an unfeeling "better than thou" believer.
-The hard "cold" facts will fall on a changed heart when we, as the Bride of Christ, are judged for our works within the body.
+One's heart could be so cold that they care not and would finish out this life on earth as an unfeeling, better than thou, believer.
+The hard cold facts will fall on a changed heart when we, as the Bride of Christ, are judged for our works within the body.
 Encouraging Words - They hated the deeds of the Nicolaitans as much as Jesus did.
-The sad news is they did not repent and "voila", the church in Ephesus ceased to exist.
+The sad news is they did not repent and voila, the church in Ephesus ceased to exist.
 Sometime in the second century A.D., Ephesus succumbed to the warning that Paul had given the elders in Acts 20:29-30 that ravenous wolves would arise from within and lead them into apostasy.
-It is interesting that if an attack comes from without, the "troops" rally but when it comes from within, it can be an incurable cancer.
+It is interesting that if an attack comes from without, the troops rally but when it comes from within, it can be an incurable cancer.

 - Smyrna - Be faithful and fearless!
 Their lot was to suffer for our Lord's sake where prison awaited many and others will face death but not to fret for a crown awaits them.
 A few years past I was having a conversation with a church elder about the amazing growth of the Chinese church amid some of the worst of persecution.
 His reply was that may be true, but their teaching and believing (doctrines) are all over the place.
 Notice that Jesus did NOT have specific instructions for this church concerning doctrines or practices.
 To those whom much is given, MUCH is required.
 They had nothing, their lot was to suffer and NOTHING else was required.
 It is amazing how we judge another when we do not know their calling and we are even lax in our calling.

-- Pergamos - Repent!
+- Pergamos - Faithful with little.
+Repent!
 We must address the heresies within our own congregations; nip anything that is contrary to Scripture in the bud.
 Jesus, jealous for His Bride, WILL step in and take care of the situation for His name's sake.
 Once a pastor friend of mine made the statement that "Satan was running amok within the Church".
-NOT possible.
-I have been through a church "split" over doctrine and the godly left the church.
+Not possible.
+I have been through a church split over doctrine and the godly left the church.
 If Satan had a role in the split, it was only by the Lord's permission.
-Just as He raised a godless Assyria to be His rod against Israel, and in Hebrews 12:27 He will shake things up so that the "things that cannot be shaken may remain."
-Today that church is an office complex.
+Just as He raised a godless Assyria to be His rod against Israel, and in Hebrews 12:27, He will shake things up so that the things that cannot be shaken may remain.
+Today that church still exist and is an office complex.

-- Thyatira - Hard Words - There is NO call to corporate repentance as a the wicked element with the church was given warning and ample opportunity to change (repent).
+- Thyatira - Heretics will not escape judgment.
+Hard Words - There is no call to corporate repentance as a the wicked element with the church was given warning and ample opportunity to change (repent).
 God will personally take on the heretics and execute the death penalty to protect His own.
 Believers and non-believers will always be held accountable for their own personal works; no one gets away with anything.
-Encouraging Words - Again, isn't amazing that even in such a heretical situation where His believers find themselves, He will put NO other burden upon them then that which they were already doing; no matter how insignificant it may appear to us.
-We should be getting a feeling about now that it is very WRONG for us to judge everyone that may be associated with a questionable body of believers in our own minds.
-I would be very careful playing "god".
+Encouraging Words - Again, isn't amazing that even in such a heretical situation where His believers find themselves, He will put no other burden upon them then that which they were already doing; no matter how insignificant it may appear to us.
+We should be getting a feeling about now that it is very wrong for us to judge everyone that may be associated with a questionable body of believers in our own minds.
+I would be very careful playing god.

-- Philadelphia - Hold fast!
+- Philadelphia - Strength found in weakness.
+Hold fast!
 They were to keep doing what they have been doing from the beginning; relying upon the strength of Christ and not upon their own strength.
-The crown (stephanos - a crown of a victor, NOT the crown of life or a diadem - the crown of a King) was theirs for their faithfulness.
-Encouraging Words - Temptation was coming upon the world to try those who are NOT the believers and they would be safely held in the "ark" of our Lord's care.
+The crown (stephanos - a crown of a victor, not the crown of life or a diadem - the crown of a King) was theirs for their faithfulness.
+Encouraging Words - Temptation was coming upon the world to try those who are not the believers and they would be safely held in the ark of our Lord's care.
 We as believers, when we put our trust in ourselves, have opened the door for temptation to overcome us.
-We in America live in "temptation central" and our churches for the large part have succumbed to too many of the world's devises and the dwindling numbers attending our churches today testify to this fact.
+We in America live in temptation central and our churches for the large part have succumbed to too many of the world's devises and the dwindling numbers of the faithful attending our churches today testify to this fact.

-we must never try to size up any one church as fitting the example of one of the "7", for we live in a very ECLECTIC society.
-The odds are, we could find one or more of each of the traits of all the churches not only within our own community, be it large or small but possibly under one roof. we are not to judge before we judge ourselves first. we must handle one ANOTHER as compassionately as Christ handled us.
+We must never try to size up any one church as fitting the example of one of the "seven", for we live in a very eclectic society.
+The odds are, we could find one or more of each of the traits of all the churches not only within our own community, be it large or small but possibly under one roof.
+We are not to judge before we judge ourselves first. we must handle one another as compassionately as Christ handled us.

 - The Tree of Life.
 Eternity is ours.
 Revelation 22:2, the Tree is found in the Paradise of God which is found in the New Jerusalem.